Bank set to pump more money into economy

 "For some members, a continuation of the conditions seen over the past month would probably be sufficient to justify an expansion of the asset purchase programme at a subsequent meeting."

-Sterling fell to an eight-month low against the dollar, while gilts rose after the minutes were published.
+Sterling fell to an eight-month low against the dollar while gilts rose after the data.

 The minutes said that those voting for an unchanged policy in September had seen some merit in waiting to see how actions taken by overseas authorities would develop.